microsoft/SpeechT5/SpeechT5/README.md

 ## License

 This project is licensed under the license found in the LICENSE file in the root directory of this source tree.
-Portions of the source code are based on the [FAIRSEQ](https://github.com/pytorch/fairseq) project.
+Portions of the source code are based on the [FAIRSEQ](https://github.com/pytorch/fairseq) and [ESPnet](https://github.com/espnet/espnet) projects.

 [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct)